Doctor of Physical Therapy

 Bradley University’s Doctor of Physical Therapy (DPT) was instituted in 2005 after offering a Master’s degree in physical therapy from 2000 through 2005.
 The Doctor of Physical Therapy comprises 105 credit hours offered over three years.
 Academic coursework consists of basic and applied sciences along with other courses that prepare the graduate as an autonomous practitioner.
 Included in the 105 credit hours are 35 weeks of full time clinical rotations.
 Clinical sites are available throughout the Midwest along with opportunities across the country for students to pursue.

 DPT Open House

 The Department of Physical Therapy and Health Science hosts an Open House for prospective DPT applicants each semester.
-This Fall the Open House is scheduled for Saturday, August 30 in Westlake 116.
-The presentation will begin at 1:00 p.m. and will finish around 3;30 p.m.
-The Open House is limited to college sophomores, juniors, and seniors, or anyone who will be applying to the Bradley DPT class that starts in June 2015.
+The next Open House is scheduled for April in Westlake Hall 116.
+Check back to this site in the Spring for the date.
+The presentation will begin at 1:00 p.m. and will finish around 3:30 p.m.
+The Open House is limited to college sophomores, juniors, and seniors, or anyone who will be applying to the Bradley DPT class that starts in June 2016.
 Topics will include curriculum, research, clinical education, and a tour of the facilities.
+Registration for the Open House will be available in the Spring.
 Please see the Department of Physical Therapy and Health Science home webpage to register online.